techidaily/site-windows11/source/_posts/steps-for-removing-onedrive-linkage-on-windows-os.md

  This will disable OneDrive on your PC.
 If you want to permanently delete the application and stop syncing between your PC and the cloud, it’s best to unlink your OneDrive first.

- If you change your mind and want to[re-link your OneDrive to your Microsoft account](https://www.makeuseof.com/link-onedrive-microsoft-account-windows-10/) , that can just as easily be achieved.
+ If you change your mind and want to [re-link your OneDrive to your Microsoft account](https://www.makeuseof.com/link-onedrive-microsoft-account-windows-10/) , that can just as easily be achieved.

 ## Switching Off Microsoft’s OneDrive Syncing Made Simple